matheusgit1/backend-developer-test/api-jobs/README-english.md

 ## API documentation

-API documentation made available in the service itself by accessing rora /api-docs in an interactive swagger interface.
+API documentation made available in the service itself by accessing route /api-docs in an interactive swagger interface.
 Feel free to apply any tests you wish.

 ![docs](https://github.com/matheusgit1/backend-developer-test/blob/Matheus_Alves_Pereira/assets/documentation.png)